projectara/greybus-spec/source/index.rst

 - The use of the word *must* is deprecated and shall not be used when stating mandatory requirements; must is used only to describe unavoidable situations
-- The use of the word *will* is depreciated and shall not be used when stating mandatory requirements; will is only used in statements of fact
+- The use of the word *will* is deprecated and shall not be used when stating mandatory requirements; will is only used in statements of fact
 - The word *should* is used to indicate that among several